mbrettsc/Data-Science/datascience-2/README.md

 ## Exercises Overview

+### Introduction

+This module focuses on displaying and analyzing data through various visualization techniques, emphasizing the role of data analysts in making informed decisions based on graphical representations of data.

 ### Exercise 00: American Apple Pie

 - Create a pie chart to visualize user activity on the site.